jonashuang0904/Adaptive-Velocity-Planning/README.md

 - 1st place in Formula Student Hungary 2022 (driverless)
 - 1st place in Formula Student Germany, Hungary, and Czech 2021 (driverless)
 ## License
 The code I wrote in this project is private.
 The KA-RaceIng team actively uses it.
-It is the core of path planning at KA-RaceIng and contributes its part to our success in autonomous racing.
+It is the core of motion planning at KA-RaceIng and contributes its part to our success in autonomous racing.
 Hence, I cannot publish any of this code here.
 I can give you more insights in a personal discussion, though.